Buranji

-Buranjis (Ahom language: ancient writings) are a class of historical chronicles and manuscripts associated with the Ahom kingdom, written on sanchipat.
-There were written initially in the Ahom Language and later in the Assamese language as well.
+The Buranjis were written initially in the Ahom Language and from the 16th century additionally in the Assamese language.
 The Buranjis are an example of historical literature which is rare in India—they bear resemblance to Southeast Asian traditions of historical literature instead.
-The Buranjis are generally found in manuscript form (locally called puthi), a number of these manuscripts have been compiled and published especially in the Assamese language.
+The Buranjis are generally found in manuscript form (locally called puthi), written on sanchipat; a number of these manuscripts have been compiled and published especially in the Assamese language.

-They are some of the primary sources of historical information of Assam's medieval past, especially from the 13th century to the colonial times in 1828; and they have emerged as the core sources for historiography of the region for the pre-colonial period.
-The details in the Buranjis regarding the Ahom-Mughal conflicts agree with those in the Mughal chronicles such as Baharistan, Padshahnama, Alamgirnamah and Fathiyyah; and they also provide additional details not found in these Mughal chronicles.
+They are among the principal sources for the study of pre-colonial Assam, especially for the period from the thirteenth century to the beginning of colonial rule in 1828, and have become central to the historiography of the region.
+Their chronology, composition and historical claims, particularly for the earliest periods, nevertheless require textual criticism and, where possible, corroboration with independent evidence.
+The details in the Buranjis regarding the Ahom–Mughal conflicts agree with those in Mughal chronicles such as the Baharistan-i-Ghaibi, Padshahnama, Alamgirnamah and Fathiyyah, while also providing additional information absent from those accounts.